stanleytenz/Fake-Face-Detection/README.md

 2. Open and run the notebooks:

-- Fake_Faces_Detector.ipynb for model training and evaluation
+- Fake_Faces_Detection.ipynb for model training and evaluation
 - Fake_Face_Inference.ipynb for inference on new images

 # 📌 Key Takeaways